-- 1. Test a locally-initiated transfer to the Aspera demonstration server to confirm your installation and firewall configuration are operational. - For instructions, see Testing a Locally Initiated Transfer on page 18.
-This provides a simple walk through of how to set up a connection with a server and transfer. - 2.
-If you need to authenticate to the remote server with an SSH key, create an SSH key and send the public key to the server admin. - For instructions on creating an SSH key, see Creating SSH Keys on page 124. - 3.
+- 1. Test a locally-initiated transfer to the Aspera demonstration server to confirm your installation and firewall configuration are operational. - For instructions, see Testing a Locally Initiated Transfer on page 19.
+This provides a simple walk through of how to set up a connection with a server and transfer. - If you need to authenticate to the remote server with an SSH key, create an SSH key and send the public key to the server admin. - For instructions on creating an SSH key, see Creating SSH Keys on page 124. - 3.
 To run transfers from the command line, review the instructions for the Aspera command line clients.
-Your Aspera product comes with two command line clients: ascp and A4.
-They are similar but have different capabilities.
-For a comparison, see Comparison of Ascp and Ascp 4 Options on page 129. - For more information about ascp, see Ascp Command Reference on page 89 and Ascp General Examples on page 104. - For more information about A4, see Ascp 4 Command Reference on page 134 and Ascp 4 Examples on page 143.